linda-seiter/cmsc115_2252/week2/week2_lesson.md

 There are many software testing methodologies, techniques, and tools.
 CMSC 115 introduces two basic testing approaches:

-- **Black-box Testing** assesses program functionality based on requirements of what the program should do, without looking into the details of how the program is implemented.
-To perform black-box testing in CMSC 115, we will develop test cases that map a program input to an expected output, or map a method call to an expected return value.
+- **Functional (Opaque-box) Testing** assesses program functionality based on requirements of what the program should do, without looking into the details of how the program is implemented.
+To perform functional testing in CMSC 115, we will develop test cases that map a program input to an expected output, or map a method call to an expected return value.

-- **White Box Testing** assesses program functionality based on its implementation.
-To perform white-box testing in CMSC 115, we will develop test cases to cover various execution paths through a program.
+- **Structural (Clear-box) Testing** assesses program functionality based on its implementation.
+To perform structural testing in CMSC 115, we will develop test cases to cover various execution paths through a program.

-The week#2 projects will be tested using black-box testing techniques.
+The week#2 projects will be tested using functional/opaque-box testing techniques.
 Each test case will specify:

 - the user input
 - the expected output based on the requirements